Precision Mapping and 3D Surface Modeling With Drone Photogrammetry

-The images above show the development of a 3D surface model using drone photography aquired by the DMG 560 Quadcopter.
-The model is created by developing a 3D surface from multiple photos and wrapping a composite image of the photos onto the surface with texture mapping.
+The images above show the development of a 3D model using drone photography aquired by the DMG 560 Quadcopter.

-3D surfaces generated by this process can be used to create raster based digital elevation models and orthorectified images.
+The 3D data generated by this process can be used to create raster based digital elevation models and orthorectified images.
 When surveyed ground control points are used in the process, the georeferenced positional accuracy will be several centimeters.

 3D Interactive Display